MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 thing would happen.
 The first measurement would be random and the second would be in lock step with whatever was discovered for the first.

-The first thing we'll need to do is allocate 2 qubits instead of one in `TestBellState`:
+The first thing we'll need to do is allocate two qubits instead of one in `TestBellState`:

 ```qsharp